arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ![Get License Page](assets/getLicense.png)

-Once everything is ready, click on the **submit** button to get your license, it will print an array of numbers for the license. **Save them on a safe place**, they will be used in the next step.
+Once everything is ready, click on the **submit** button to get your license, it will print an array of numbers for the license. **Save it in a safe place**, it will be used in the next step.

 ### Test the Free Demo Sketch

 * Open the sketch **File > Example > Cyberon_DSpotterSDK > VoiceRecognition**
 * Navigate to the `CybLicense.h` tab.
-* Paste your license between the brackets, like:
+* Paste your license between the brackets, like in the following example:
   ```cpp
   #include <stdint.h>